chharvey/counterpoint/docs/reference/types.md

 ### Set
-Sets are dynamic-sized unordered lists of values.
+Sets are variable-sized unordered lists of values.
 The values in a set are called **elements**.
 The number of elements in a set is called its **count**.

 Set literals are comma-separated expressions within curly braces.